kkots/ggxrd_hitbox_overlay_2211/README.md

 eachProjectileOnSeparateFramebar = false

 ; Specify true or false.
-; When true, the framebar won't be cleared when resetting the stage with Record+Playback or Backspace in Training Mode, ; or when a player dies or when a new rounds starts. dontClearFramebarOnStageReset = false
+; When true, the framebar won't be cleared when resetting the stage with Record+Playback or Backspace or Pause Menu - Reset Position in Training Mode, ; or when a player dies or when a new rounds starts. dontClearFramebarOnStageReset = false